benjamin-kiddie/version_control_lab_/README.md

 # version_control_lab_ & plaintext_and_foss

-## The Program Function and Basics
+## The Program's Function

-Prompts user to enter their name and age.
-The program converts this age to dog years and reports this information back to the user.
+The program prompts user to enter their name and age.
+It then converts this age to dog years and reports this information back to the user.

 ## How to Contribute